By Tata Rossi 14 days ago, Lightroom Tips

 RAW, JPEG or DNG.

-If you installed many Lightroom presets and chose the ones you like, you may delete a few needless options.
+If you added many presets and chose the ones you like, you may delete a few needless options.

 Right-click on an effect.
 There will open a drop-down menu where you can select “Delete”.
 To cancel the action press Ctrl + Z.